Controls Technician Visa Sponsorship Jobs in Oregon

 Which visa types are most common for controls technician roles in Oregon?

-The H-1B is the most common visa for controls technicians classified as specialty occupations, typically requiring a bachelor's degree in electrical, mechanical, or control systems engineering.
+The H-1B visa is the most common visa for controls technicians classified as specialty occupations, typically requiring a bachelor's degree in electrical, mechanical, or control systems engineering.
 Some employers also use the TN visa for Canadian or Mexican nationals, particularly for roles that map to engineering occupations listed under USMCA.
 Employer eligibility and role classification determine which category applies.

 Which cities in Oregon have the most controls technician sponsorship jobs?